Roman triumph: Influence

 During the Renaissance, kings and magnates sought ennobling connections with the classical past.
 Ghibelline Castruccio Castracani defeated the forces of the Guelph Florence in the 1325 Battle of Altopascio.
 Holy Roman Emperor Louis IV made him Duke of Lucca, and the city gave him a Roman-style triumph.
 The procession was led by his Florentine captives, made to carry candles in honour of Lucca's patron saint.
 Castracani followed, standing in a decorative chariot.
 His booty included the Florentines' portable, wheeled altar, the carroccio.

 Flavio Biondo's Roma Triumphans (1459) claimed the ancient Roman triumph, divested of its pagan rites, as a rightful inheritance of Holy Roman Emperors.
 Italian poet Petrarch's Triumphs (I triomfi) represented the triumphal themes and biographies of ancient Roman texts as ideals for cultured, virtuous rule; it was influential and widely read.
 Andrea Mantegna's series of large paintings on the Triumphs of Caesar (1484–92, now Hampton Court Palace) became immediately famous and was endlessly copied in print form.
 The Triumphal Procession commissioned by Holy Roman Emperor Maximilian I (1512–19) from a group of artists including Albrecht Dürer was a series of woodcuts of an imaginary triumph of his own that could be hung as a frieze 54 m long.

 In the 1550s, the fragmentary Fasti Triumphales were unearthed and partially restored.
 Onofrio Panvinio's Fasti continued where the ancient Fasti left off.
 The last triumph recorded by Panvinio was the Royal Entry of Holy Roman Emperor Charles V into Rome on April 5, 1536, after his conquest of Tunis in 1535.
 Panvinio described it as a Roman triumph "over the infidel."
 The Emperor followed the traditional ancient route, "past the ruins of the triumphal arches of the soldier-emperors of Rome", where "actors dressed as ancient senators hailed the return of the new Caesar as miles christi," (a soldier of Christ).

 The extravagant triumphal entry into Rouen of Henri II of France in 1550 was not "less pleasing and delectable than the third triumph of Pompey ... magnificent in riches and abounding in the spoils of foreign nations".
-A triumphal arch made for the Royal entry into Paris of Louis XIII of France in 1628 carried a depiction of Pompey.
+A triumphal arch made for the Royal entry into Paris of Louis XIII in 1628 carried a depiction of Pompey.